Tune stone

-The Tune stone is an important runestone from about 200–450 AD.
-It bears runes of the Elder Futhark, and the language is Proto-Norse.
+The Tune stone is a runestone written circa 200–450 AD.
+It is written in the Elder Futhark script, and its language is Proto-Norse.
 It was discovered in 1627 in the church yard wall of the church in Tune, Østfold, Norway.
 Today it is housed in the Norwegian Museum of Cultural History in Oslo.
-The Tune stone is possibly the oldest Norwegian attestation of burial rites and inheritance.
+The Tune stone is possibly the oldest Norwegian attestation of burial rites, inheritance, and beer.

 Inscription

 The stone has inscriptions on two sides, called side A and side B. Side A consists of an inscription of two lines (A1 and A2), and side B consists of an inscription of three lines (B1, B2 and B3), each line done in boustrophedon style.